Larisa Miculeț: Law career

-Prior to her appointment as Ambassador, Larisa Miculeț was the highest-ranking woman in the Public Prosecutor's Office and headed the International Cooperation and European Integration Department.
-During the period from February 2001 until September 2004, she supervised the Department of Financial and Economic investigations in the Public Prosecutor’s Office.
-She started at the Public Prosecutor’s Office in 1979 and since then, held various senior posts in the General Prosecutor’s Office and local prosecutor’s branches.
+Prior to her appointment as Ambassador, Miculeț was the highest-ranking woman in the Public Prosecutor's Office and headed the International Cooperation and European Integration Department.
+During the period from February 2001 until September 2004, she supervised the Department of Financial and Economic investigations in the Public Prosecutor's Office.
+She started at the Public Prosecutor's Office in 1979 and since then, held various senior posts in the General Prosecutor's Office and local prosecutor's branches.

 Since 2000, she holds a special rank awarded by the Decree of the President of the Republic of Moldova Petru Lucinschi - 3rd Class State Attorney and Counselor-at-Law (equivalent to the rank of Major General).
-Larisa Miculet was elected twice by Parliament as member of the Public Prosecutor’s Office Board Council.
+Larisa Miculet was elected twice by Parliament as member of the Public Prosecutor's Office Board Council.
 In September 2004, she was awarded the badge “The Honorable Employee of the Prosecutor’s Office”.

 As a member of the first Moldovan Commission for the Elaboration of the Judicial Reform Strategy, formed by the Parliament, she played an important role in major legislative reforms in the country.
 She also taught for several years, both at the Law Faculty of Moldova State University and at the National Training Center for Judges and Prosecutors.

-Publications, Memberships and Other Duties
+Publications, memberships and other duties

-She published over 350 articles and interviews on legal and foreign policy issues in local and foreign mass-media and is the author of a book on comparing the American and Moldovan prosecution of white collar crime and corruption.
+Miculeț has published over 350 articles and interviews on legal and foreign policy issues in local and foreign mass-media and is the author of a book on comparing the American and Moldovan prosecution of white collar crime and corruption.

-Larisa Miculeț was a member of the World Economic Forum's Global Agenda Council on Organized Crime for the 2011-2012 term.
+Miculeț was a member of the World Economic Forum's Global Agenda Council on Organized Crime for the 2011–2012 term.
 Prior to this, she also held the membership of International Association of Prosecutors and International Federation of Women in Legal Careers.

 In 1994 and 2001, she ran for Parliament in a coalition bloc of centrist parties called "Alianta Bragis".